The Male Nose Job: What’s The Difference?

 When getting the procedure done, more often than not, men request to have a nose that it is characterized to be masculine – a nose that is strong, straight and high in appearance.

 In performing a nose job for men, typically, the new nose should make a 130-degree angle and start closer to the forehead.
 This will give the new nose a longer appearance.
 Also, a straight bridge is given to make the look more masculine.
 Sometimes, a small hump also is associated with a more male nose.

 As for the tip of the nose, there is a smaller amount of rotation done to avoid making it up-turned, which is more associated with a female nose.
-The angle between the nose and the upper lips usually measures between 90 to 98 degrees to avoid making the new nose look feminine.
+The angle between the nose and the upper lips usually measures between 90 to 98 degrees to avoid making the new nose look feminine, which is achieved through female rhinoplasty.
 Also, the tip of the nose is less rounded and more pointed.

 In the case of Asian men, they tend to have a nose bridge that is less prominent and a rounder nose tip.
 Generally, Asian men request for a male rhinoplasty to augment the dorsum or the nose bridge to make it more prominent.
 Also, a columellar strut graft may be placed to support the nasal tip.

 When getting the procedure done, most men would really want that the result look natural without appearing to have an overdone or enhanced look.
 Some even have to go through the ordeal of having to go through the procedure again by getting a revision rhinoplasty.

 This is the reason why that there should always be a thorough and in-depth discussion between the patient and the surgeon to properly discuss the expectations, procedures and the envisioned result.
 It may even be best to undergo some nasal examination to check if there are breathing troubles experienced by the patient.
 It is also of utmost importance to seek out experts to perform your male rhinoplasty.